 Polishing, if done regularly, shouldn’t take up too much of your time and won’t be at all arduous, as long as you do the basics right.
 Using wooden shoe trees and not wearing the same pair every day will do wonders for the shoes’ longevity and appearance.
 Before you polish your shoes, ensure that they aren’t wet, insert your shoe trees, remove the laces, and give the shoes a good once over with a horse hair brush.
 You want to make sure there’s no dirt or dust on the leather before you apply any products.

 You’ll need some.
-If you’ve invested in good quality shoes, it’s paramount that you invest in good quality aftercare.
-Otherwise, it’s like trying to run a Ferrari on cooking oil.
-Leather is a natural product and will respond well to the care that you give it, so get yourself a horsehair brush for buffing, a welt brush for getting into the awkward places and a quality beeswax polish – cheaper options switch out the natural products that your shoes will love with silicon and other artificial additives that will dry your shoes out, leading to premature ageing, cracking, and judgement from all of your peers.
-Get a coloured polish if possible, as neutral tends to make the colour dull after a while.
+If you’ve invested in good quality shoes, it’s paramount that you invest in good quality aftercare; otherwise, it’s like trying to run a Ferrari on cooking oil.
+Leather is a natural product and will respond well to the care that you give it, so get yourself a horsehair brush for buffing, a welt brush for getting into the awkward places, good shoe creme, and a quality beeswax polish – cheaper options switch out the natural products that your shoes will love with silicon and other artificial additives that will dry your shoes out, leading to premature ageing, cracking, and judgement from all of your peers.

 The welt is where the sole joins the upper of the shoe.
 Polishing in there will remove any dirt, make sure the entirety of the shoe is given the right treatment, and keep the threads used to attach the soles in good nick.
 Take your welt brush and apply a small amount of polish around the entire welt of the shoe, like you’re brushing your teeth.